marvinroman/wise-api-endpoint/README.md

 - `transaction` (object): Information about the transaction related to the task.
   - `id` (number): The ID of the transaction.
   - `display` (string): A display string for the transaction.
+- `warehouse` (string): String representation of warehouse the route is related to.
 - `memo` (string): A memo associated with the task.
 - `delivery_message` (string): A delivery message for the task.
 - `inventory` (array): An array of inventory items associated with the task.